wp-plugins/change-table-prefix/readme.txt

 === Change Table Prefix ===
 Contributors: manishkrag
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=soumi.das1990@gmail.com&item_name=Change%20Table%20Prefix&return=http://wordpress.org/extend/plugins/change-table-prefix/
-Tags: Prefix,database prefix,wp_,table prefix,random table prefix,custom table prefix, wordpress table prefix, change wordpress table prefix, wordpress database security, how to increase wordpress da security
+Tags: Prefix, database prefix,wp_,table prefix, random table prefix, custom table prefix, WordPress table prefix, change WordPress table prefix, WordPress database security, how to increase WordPress DB security
 Requires at least: 3.0
 Tested up to: 4.2
-Stable tag: 1.2
+Stable tag: 1.3

 Increase Your Website Database Security

 == Description ==

+Latest version compatible with WordPress multisite installation <a href="http://www.youngtechleads.com/wordpress-change-table-prefix/">here</a>
-This plugin is mainly useful if you have not changed the database prefix at the time of installation and want to change aftrewards to make your website more secure and protect from SQL injections.
-With the use of this plugin, you can easily replace your database default prefix to other prefix by a single click.
+This plugin is mainly useful if you have not changed the database prefix at the time of installation and want to change post installation to make your website more secure and protected from SQL injections.
+With the use of this plug-in you can easily replace your database default prefix to any other prefix in single click.

-As in most of the cases adminer are not changing the wordpress default database table prefix, it is easy for any hackers to inject to your database as all the default tables names are know for all.
+As in most of the cases adminer are not changing the WordPress default database table prefix, it is easy for any hackers to inject to your database as all the default tables names are know for all.
 But if you modify your database tables prefix then your tables names are become unknown to outside world.

-Plugin URL: <a href="http://www.youngtechleads.com/change-wordpress-table-prefix/" target="_blank">Change Table Prefix</a>
+Plug-in URL: <a href="http://www.youngtechleads.com/change-wordpress-table-prefix/" target="_blank">Change Table Prefix</a>

 = Features =
 * Can change database tables prefix in post installation.